-When residents are looking for a cosmopolitan way of living, they can easily turn to the 3C’s - Cincinnati, Cleveland and Columbus.
-At the same time, a 3 hour drive in any direction can help them escape the cities to lounge in the company of breath-taking meadows, rolling hills, forests, rivers, lakes, beaches, caves, cliffs and even islands.
+When residents are looking for a cosmopolitan way of living, they can easily turn to the 3C’s - Cincinnati, Cleveland, and Columbus.
+At the same time, a 3-hour drive in any direction can help them escape the cities to lounge in the company of breathtaking meadows, rolling hills, forests, rivers, lakes, beaches, caves, cliffs, and even islands.

-The Buckeye state has also been constantly ranked to be one of the best places to live, start a family and run a business.
+The Buckeye State has also been constantly ranked to be one of the best places to live, start a family, and run a business.
 Now, we’re sure you aren’t completely convinced to move to Ohio by just hearing about the state’s selling points.
 But by making the above statements, we just wanted you to know a little bit more about what makes up the state’s profile.
 Since you’re considering moving here, let’s move on to acquainting you with the other aspects you should know about.

 Summers (June through August) - Summers in Ohio are hot and humid.
-Temperatures range on an average around 70F-90F.
-On occasional peak days (like in July), the temperature could possibly soar above 90s.
+Temperatures range on average around 70F-90F.
+On occasional peak days (like in July), the temperature could possibly soar above the 90s.
 The state is also prone to thunderstorms in the summer but aren’t that severe or destructive.
 Residents actually look forward to the mild thunderstorms that help cool down the land.
-Lake Erie and Cedar point are popular summer spots that tourists and residents rush towards.
+Lake Erie and Cedar Point are popular summer spots that tourists and residents rush towards.

-Spring (mid March to end May) - Spring is the time when the climate begins to play with everyone’s emotions.
+Spring (mid-March to end May) - Spring is the time when the climate begins to play with everyone’s emotions.
 There could be days when it’s as warm as summer (around 80F) and then the temperature could drop to roughly 35F-40F on the same day.
-The regions in the North, for instance Cleveland would receive colder temperatures (30F-40F).
+The regions in the North, for instance, Cleveland would receive colder temperatures (30F-40F).
 While Cincinnati in the South would enjoy (35F-55F).
 Ohio also gets a good amount of rainfall (around 4-5 inches) during the spring.
 However, residents are grateful to enjoy the longer hours of daily sunshine.

 Fall (September and October) - Autumn is the most pleasant time of the year for Ohioans and temperatures range around 50F-80F.
-To catch peak foliage, visitors and residents make visits to Cuyahoga Valley National Park, Berea Falls and Lake Erie islands.
+To catch peak foliage, visitors and residents make visits to Cuyahoga Valley National Park, Berea Falls, and Lake Erie islands.
 People also visit several pumpkin patches and corn mazes at this time.